youldash/iOS/Day 1/README.md

 - (IBAction)showPhotoAlbumInfo:(id)sender {
 }
 ```
-> A connection between the Round Rect Button and the `ViewController` class is now established and ready for use, but not yet...
+> A connection between the Round Rect Button and the `ViewController` class is now established and ready for use, but not yet…

 * Verify that the connection has been established by clicking the Standard editor button to switch to the Standard editor view (to the left of the Assistant editor button).
 Select `View Controller` in the outline view, then view the Connections inspector in the Utilities area.
 <div align="center"><img src="https://raw.github.com/youldash/iOS/master/Misc/Exercise2.0.12.png" width="100%" /></div>

 > You're making progress!
 Yet, there's still no way to show relevant data, even if you press on the button.
 To do that, you have to import files from the Photography exercise.

 *  If you have completed the Photography project, add (by copying) the the following files into your current project: `Photo.[h,m]` and `PhotoAlbum.[h,m]`.
-Right-click on yellow project folder from the Navigation area and choose "Add Files to iPhotography"...
+Right-click on yellow project folder from the Navigation area and choose "Add Files to iPhotography"…
 <div align="center"><img src="https://raw.github.com/youldash/iOS/master/Misc/Exercise2.0.13.png" width="100%" /></div>

 * Navigate to where you saved the four files and import them.